NoahNMorton/PainterProgram/README.md

 # PainterProgram
 A painting program written in java.

-#Running
-You can directly execute the jar, or do one of the below methods.
-Also ensure you have at least Java 7 installed.

-###Running in Windows:
-Included in the release is a .bat file.
-Running that bat file will run the jar, executing the program.

-###Running in Linux
+##How to use:
+The GUI along the top of the window is where you can select your brush, brush size, colour, and clear what you have from the canvas.

+*What's included in the release:*

-Included in the release is a .sh file.
-Running that script file will run the jar, executing the program.
+Included in the release is the jar for running the program, a resource folder containing the icon pictures, a copy of the license, and this readme file.